SpliceGrapher is a Python package for creating splice graphs from RNA-Seq

 predicts splice graphs as output.
 It accepts gene models in either

-GTF or GFF3 format and alignments in the popular SAM format.
+GTF or GFF3 format and alignments in the popular SAM and BAM formats.

 As an option, users may include EST alignments in PSL format